ASSERT-KTH/codrep-2019/README.md

 More specifically, the program takes as input a source code file and outputs the predicted ranking of character offsets according to its estimation of their likeliness of containing a formatting error.
 The formatting error has been detected by the Checkstyle tool.

 The competition is organized by KTH Royal Institute of Technology, Stockholm, Sweden.
-The organization team is Benjamin Loriot, [Zimin Chen](https://www.kth.se/profile/zimin) and [Martin Monperrus](http://www.monperrus.net/martin/).
+The organization team is [Zimin Chen](https://www.kth.se/profile/zimin) and [Martin Monperrus](http://www.monperrus.net/martin/).
+[Benjamin Loriot](https://fr.linkedin.com/in/benjamin-loriot-54248a14a/en) has made essential contributions to the data generation.

 To get news about CodRep and be informed about the next edition, register to the CodRep mailing list:
 [codrep+subscribe@googlegroups.com](mailto:codrep+subscribe@googlegroups.com)

+# Important Dates

+* Official competition start: April 25th 2019.
+* Submission deadline for intermediate ranking: July 15th 2019.
+* Announcement of the intermediate ranking: July 25th 2019.
+* Final submission deadline: Oct.
+10th 2019.
+* Announcement of the final ranking & end of the competition Oct 25th 2019.

 ## CodRep Leaderboard